mkalimeri/clinical_notes_analysis/README.md

 ### Bonus: Add the environment as a kernel in jupyter notebook

 To add the conda environment as a kernel that can be used in jupyter run the following while the environment is activated

-On the terminal, move into the project folder and type the following

 ``bash
 python -m ipykernel install --user --name=nlp_env